 Marijuana Abuse Statistics

-• Approximately 9% of those who abuse marijuana become addicted, or mentally dependent, on it.
+- Approximately 1 in 10 of those who abuse marijuana become addicted or mentally dependent on it.